Cosmic Elk Links

 The Queen's Clockmaker William Herbert had given the Hampton Court clock a complete overhaul and restoration about 1711 or just before.
 But Sir Christopher Wren wanted Langley Bradley, a clockmaker in Fenchurch Street, London, to make a completely new clock to run the astronomical dial which would be repainted to suit the new baroque decor.

 Wren rebuilt the upper floor and roof to make the belfry we see today to house the hour bell and two smaller bells for the quarter hours.
 Wren's alterations made the new clock room extremely difficult and dangerous of access.
 It is impossible to stand up and cables threaten to trip you in the dark down the unprotected weights shaft.
 No one seems to have wanted to stay long enough to keep it clean.
-It is full of the debris of ages, rubbish left by those coming to wind, or fix the clock, and the remains of mice and birds that became trapped in there.
+It is full of the debris of ages, rubbish left by those coming to wind, or fix, or renovate the clock, and the remains of mice and birds that became trapped in there.
 The alterations block access to one of the stairs, and also to the toilet that once served the guards on the roof.

 We were able to take a photo of the remains of this Tudor loo through a hole in the door.
 It was filled with junk left by Wren's workmen, and the pewter pan and wooden seat are missing.hidden Tudor jakes, photo by Heather Hobden